MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

 * You can use upper or lower-case keywords
 * Matches exact string match for subject keywords
-* Does not match partial words; you must list each partial word as a separate term
+* Does not match partial words; you must list each partial word as separate terms

 #### Examples: Keyword exclusion logic